Minister of Education, Culture, Sports, Science and Technology

 The Minister of Education, Culture, Sports, Science and Technology (文部科学大臣, Monbu-Kagaku Daijin) is a member of the Cabinet of Japan and is the leader and chief executive of the Ministry of Education, Culture, Sports, Science and Technology.
 The minister is nominated by the Prime Minister of Japan and is appointed by the Emperor of Japan.

-The current minister is Yohei Matsumoto, who took office on 21 October 2025.
+The current minister is Yoshihiro Seki, who took office on 17 September 2026.